github-jimjim/Pynfish/README.md

    ```

 ## Notes
-Pynfish is currently in Beta version, and the Alpha version will be released in a few days after this version has undergone some testing.
+Pynfish v.0.2.0 is far from perfect and I would be very happy about any improvements ideas or a newer version of libnnueprobe
 If you want to compile the libary for the nnue by your own visit https://github.com/dshawul/nnue-probe.
 I compiled it for Windows.

 ## Acknowledgements